ImpelsysInc/heart-bangalore-kata-2023/README.md

 ### Performance
  Performance optimization is critical to meet the specified response times and deliver real-time travel updates quickly and efficiently.

+## Implicit Characteristics
+### Feasibility (Cost/Time)
+Achieving rapid time-to-market while managing development costs is a feasible goal with the selected "mini-services" architecture.
+### Security
+Implementing strong authentication and authorization mechanisms is vital to safeguard traveler information and data integrity.
+Also storing the PII data like trip information needs to be protected and handle properly due to compliance like GDPR
+### Maintainability
+Ensuring clean code, documentation, and knowledge sharing within the development team are essential for long-term system maintainability.
+### Observability
+Implementing comprehensive monitoring and observability solutions enables efficient tracking of system performance and early issue detection for proactive problem-solving.

 ## Other Characteristics
 ### Interoperability
  Interoperability is crucial to seamlessly integrate with external travel systems and agencies, ensuring smooth data exchange and collaboration.